Notes of support pour in for 2 who started California blaze

 REDDING, Calif. – A couple whose flattened trailer tire reportedly started a massive fire in Northern California has received more than 100 cards and letters with supportive messages telling them not to feel guilty.

-The outpouring of support for an 81-year-old man and his wife started after Rachel Pilli posted a message Sunday on Facebook offering to forward compassionate messages to the couple.
+The outpouring of support for an 81-year-old man and his wife started after Rachel Pilli made a Facebook post offering to forward compassionate messages to the couple, the Record Searchlight in Redding, California, reported Wednesday.

-Pilli tells the Record Searchlight in Redding, California, she has received dozens of cards, letters and gifts and they keep coming.

-Pilli doesn't know the couple, but says a firefighter who knows them told her the woman blames herself and cries day and night.
+Pilli doesn't know the couple, but said a firefighter who knows them told her the woman blames herself and cries day and night.
+She decided to send them a card with a supportive message and then posted about the couple on social media.

+"I couldn't imagine the grief," she said.
+"If I were the one responsible for the accident I couldn't imagine the shame and the torture I'd feel."

-Fire officials say the blaze that destroyed nearly 1,100 homes and killed eight people started with a spark from a vehicle driving on a flat tire.
+The blaze that has destroyed nearly 1,100 homes and killed eight people started on July 23 with a spark from a vehicle driving on a flat tire, fire officials said.
+It was 67 percent contained as of Wednesday.

+Pilli said she has received more than 100 cards and letters and they keep coming.
+People have also sent bouquets of flowers and gifts for the couple.

+Pilli, a doctor and mother of three, and a friend are reading the letters before they send them to the couple to make sure all are encouraging.
+Thus far, they have been.